Withdrawals

 You may launch an appeal against the decision within ten (10) business days of receiving the notice.

-Before you start, please read the Student Progress or the Student Standing section in the Graduate Calendar to understand the policies governing the decision and to know if an appeal is right for you.
+Before you start, please read the Student Progress or the Student Standing section in the Academic Calendar to understand the policies governing the decision and to know if an appeal is right for you.

 Campus pathway